OpenLiberty/ci.maven/README.md

 ### liberty-assembly

 The `liberty-assembly` Maven packaging type is used to create a packaged Liberty profile server Maven artifact out of existing server installation, compressed archive, or another server Maven artifact.
-Any applications specified as Maven compile dependencies will be automatically packaged with the assembled server in the _dropins/_ directory.
+Any applications specified as Maven compile dependencies will be automatically packaged with the assembled server.
+[Liberty features](#install-feature) can also be installed and packaged with the assembled server.

 Example: